cyrilletuzi/vscode-angular-schematics/README.md

 ## Requirements and troubleshooting

-This extension requires Visual Studio Code version >= 1.56.
+This extension requires the last version of Visual Studio Code.

 Basically, in your project, if `ng g component hello` works in the *VS Code* Terminal, the extension should work.